ONSdigital/go-ns/README.md

 Common Go code for ONS apps:

-* Common HTTP handlers for healthcheck, requestID, reverse proxy and timeout handling
+* Common HTTP handlers for health check, requestID, and reverse proxy
 * A logger which supports structured context-based logging
 * Avro marshal and unmarshal functionality.
 Marshal function returns the avro encoding of an interface and the unmarshal function allows user to parse avro encoded byte array.
 * [Kafka](./kafka/README.md) consumer and producer functionality